amruth-k99/relative-assignment-by-amruth/README.md

 # Relative Assignment by Amruth Kuntamalla

-Open [https://amruth-k99.github.io/relative-assignment-by-amruth/) to view it in the browser.
+Open [HERE](https://amruth-k99.github.io/relative-assignment-by-amruth/) to view it in the browser.

+- Created using TypeScript, TailwindCSS and ReactJS.